ineat/keyblock/README.md

 ### Start the Keyblock middleware

-To start the keyblock middleware, just run `make start`.
-You local instance is accessible on `http://localhost:8580`
+To start the keyblock middleware, just run `make start` (that build the jars and run keycloak in a container mode).
+Your local instance is accessible on `http://localhost:8580`

 > you can individually build and run each project thanks to the make targets.
 For details, see the make file content.